HorizenOfficial/horizen-docs/docs/2-migration/08-smart-contracts.md

 - Contract used to store the ZEND balances and allow their manual claiming.
 - Accepts in the constructor the whitelisted admin address and the message string constants to be used (concatenated with the token symbol) for the claiming signature's message prefix.
 (For mainnet this  will correspond to "ZENCLAIM")
-- Methods **setERC20** and **setCumulativeHashCheckpoint** must be called before the loading: the first one sets the reference to the ERC-20, and the second sets the expected cumulative hash after the loading is completed,.
+- Methods **setERC20** and **setCumulativeHashCheckpoint** must be called before the loading: the first one sets the reference to the ERC-20, and the second sets the expected cumulative hash after the loading is completed.
 - The data loading is done in batches, by calling the method **batchInsert**.
 During the loading, the contract will mint the corresponding ZEN values to itself.
 - Manual claiming is possible through the methods **claimP2PKH** and **claimP2SH**.<br/>
   They will be enabled only once the expected cumulative hash will be reached.<br/>
-  After each successful claim, the corresponding ZEN amount will be transferred to the payee (this means that the total balance of the contracts will correspond to the unclaimed total value at any given time)
+  After each successful claim, the corresponding ZEN amount will be transferred to the payee (this means that the total balance of the contract will correspond to the unclaimed total value at any given time)

 |      |  |
 | -------- | ------- |